cran/spOccupancy/README.md

 ### Fit a spatial occupancy model using `spPGOcc()`

-Below we fit a single species spatial occupancy model to the BTBW data using a Nearest Neighbor Gaussian Process.
+Below we fit a single-species spatial occupancy model to the BTBW data using a Nearest Neighbor Gaussian Process.
 We use the default priors and initial values for the occurrence (`beta`) and regression (`alpha`) coefficients, the spatial variance (`sigma.sq`), the spatial range